RaphaelMadeira-design/OpenClassrooms_Projet-10/Frontend/public/issues.md

 ### GitHub issue 1 - Home page

-about: Issue for the landing page requirement
+- About: Issue for the landing page requirement
-title: User can see the home page
+- Title: User can see the home page
 ---

 A user should be able to: